Flea Control Fact Sheet

 If your pet already has fleas when you start giving Program, there will be a 2 to 3 month delay before you see a significant decrease in the number of fleas on your pet.
 This is because there are already lots of eggs, larvae and cocoons already in your home.
 These will have to hatch and go through their life cycle to adulthood before Program affects them.

 Program should be used year round for best flea control results.
-It comes as a pill (for dogs) or a liquid (for cats) that is given by mouth once per month.
-There is an injectable form of Program for cats that is given once every 6 months.
+It comes as a liquid that is given by mouth once per month.
+There is also an injectable form that is given once every 6 months.
 Because of other concerns in cats (specifically injection site tumors), we recommend that most cats be given the oral liquid every month rather than the injection, whenever possible.

 Advantage is applied topically once every 4 weeks.
 It is supplied as a liquid that is applied to your pet’s back, on the skin.
 In the first 24 hours after application it spread over your pet’s entire body and sits in the hair follicles.
 It will last for 4 weeks.
 All of the fleas that are on your pet will die within 24 hours of application.
 New fleas that jump on your pet will generally be killed within a day or two.
 Advantage will lose its effectiveness if you bathe your pet frequently, and it will lose some effectiveness over the course of the month.
 It may be one of the best products for pets with fleas allergies since it kills the fleas quickly.
-It is possible for fleas to develop resistance to any insecticide, including Advantage, so we do not advocate using it as a long-term control method.
-It should be used as a short-term solution for flea infestations, along with Program for long term control.
+It is possible for fleas to develop resistance to any insecticide, including Advantage.

 Ovicollars contain Precor, a non-toxic product that kills flea eggs.
 When the collar is worn continuously its effects are similar to that of Program®.
 The same 2 to 3 month "lag time" can be expected.
 A single Ovicollar will work for up to 12 months on cats, 10 months on dogs.